Ichaelus/dead-crumbs/README.md

 [![Build Status](https://travis-ci.org/Ichaelus/dead_crumbs.svg?branch=master)](https://travis-ci.org/Ichaelus/dead_crumbs)

 # Dead Crumbs
-Dead Crumbs is a platform to pitch and find open-source web applications.
+You can use Dead Crumbs to generate a secret, which is then split across multiple keys.
+These keys can later be re-assembled to the secret.

 # Development